Making Crystals: The Basics

 During the rough and dramatic changes in the crust, many crystals are broken.
 If the conditions for growth are present, material will seep into the fractures and crystallize, “healing” the fracture by growing back together.
 However, they never heal completely and fine cavities of gas remain in the previous gap.
 We see these as fingerprints and this is why they are also called “healing fractures.”

-Strain also makes leaves stone subject to breakage.
+Strain also makes a stone subject to breakage.
 Many faceters have placed a stone on a lap, only to have it shatter.
 The forces inside the stone literally cause it to explode.

 Mineral creation is now fairly well understood.
 Advances in geology and synthetic gem manufacturing have unraveled many of nature’s mysteries.